WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # Introduction

-Welcome to our guide on how to sideload on Apple Devices!
+Welcome to our guide on how to sideload on iDevices!

 Advantages: